 The reporting organization shall report its management approach for socioeconomic compliance using GRI 103: Management Approach.

-Above and beyond legal requirements, employee representation is encouraged through varying location-specific initiatives.
+Above and beyond legal requirements, employee representation

 - 419-1 a.
-Significant fines and non-monetary sanctions for non-compliance with laws and/or regulations in the social and economic area in terms of: - i.
-Total monetary value of significant fines; - ii.
+Significant fines and non-monetary sanctions for non-compliance with laws and/or regulations - in the social and economic area in terms of: - i.
+Total monetary value of significant fines; ii.
 Total number of non-monetary sanctions; - iii.
 Cases brought through dispute resolution mechanisms. - b.
 If the organization has not identified any non-compliance with laws and/or regulations, a brief statement of this fact is sufficient. - c.
 The context against which significant fines and non-monetary sanctions were incurred.